Nayabacademic/-SINE_WAVE-canvas/README.md

-# SINE_WAVE_canvas
+# SINE WAVE canvas
-Mini project of sine waves using java-script and html5 canvas.
+Mini project of sine wave simulation using java-script and html5 canvas.